conduktor/conduktor-docs/docs/platform/configuration/memory-configuration.md

 :::caution
-In `custom` mode, Conduktor will not check CGroup memory limits to prevent under provisioning.
+In `custom` mode, Conduktor will not check CGroup memory limits to prevent under provisioning that could lead to unexpected crash.
 :::